wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    * "Visual Studio.app" of 1.55 GB and "Xamarine Profiler.app" of 93.6 MB.

+0. Navigate to your <strong>Projects</strong> folder and drag it to the Finder's left Navigatin pane, for easy access.

 0. On the Touchpad, spread 4 finger together at the same time to see that Powershell has been installed as well.

    ![vs-mac-icons-413x105-5443](https://user-images.githubusercontent.com/300046/56381960-7a569880-61d3-11e9-96ff-c44baa1c35e1.jpg)
    <br />

+0. PROTIP: Drag the app icon and drop it on your Mac Dock for easy access.

 0. Use your mouse to click the "Visual Studio" icon to open the program.